 Still, it’s important to make sure you’re doing the best you can afford for your plants so let’s take a look at the pros and cons of a cheap refugium light:

 A cheap refugium light will indeed get the job done.
 As long as the light it produces is in a good spectrum for your plants, and there’s enough of it, macroalgae such as Chaetomorpha will grow.
 What you will miss out on when going for the cheaper option, however, is certain things like light settings and customization options.

-These aren’t that important if you’re a hands-on refugium owner, but you also may take a hit on longevity and light waste.
+These aren’t that important if you’re a hands-on refugium owner, but you also may take a hit by shortened fixture longevity and light waste.

 This, however, is not a rule.
 Most of them I’ve listed here, even the budget ones, don’t have this issue because they use newer energy-efficient light diodes.

 In fact, a couple of the best I’ve tried are what many consider inexpensive options.

 Fitting in your pockets doesn’t mean you have to take a hit on light quality.

 There’s a bit of debate on the web about the optimal light schedule for Chaeto and other macroalgae.
 I’m of the opinion a decent amount of it is misinformation and misunderstandings about how the plants operate.

 Here’s a universally recommended schedule for a refugium light: